 We will likely require more capital in the future from equity or debt financings to fund operating expenses, such as research and development costs, finance investments in equipment and infrastructure, acquire complementary businesses and technologies, and respond to competitive pressures and potential strategic opportunities.
 Additional capital may not be available when needed or, if available, may not be available on favorable terms.
 If we do not consummate our initial public offering, our ability to raise additional capital, particularly equity capital, will be constrained due to our inability to access the public markets directly.
 In addition, our indebtedness limits our ability to incur additional indebtedness under certain circumstances.
-If we are unable to obtain capital on favorable terms, or if we are unable to obtain capital at all, we may have to reduce our operations or forego opportunities, and this may have a material adverse effect on our business, financial condition and results of operations.
+If we are unable to obtain capital at all, we may have to reduce our operations or forego opportunities, and this may have a material adverse effect on our business, financial condition and results of operations.